stevekm/IGV-snapshot-automator/README.md

 # Containers

 Docker and Singularity container files are included.
+Pre built container images can be found on Dockerhub at https://hub.docker.com/repository/docker/stevekm/igv-snapshot-automator

 ## Docker